President & Chief Executive Officer

 David began his career in the construction industry in 1987.
 Throughout his professional career, he has achieved numerous certifications including Florida licensed Professional Engineer, Florida certified General, Mechanical, Plumbing, Electrical, Underground Utility & Excavation, Pollutant Storage Systems Contractor; LEED AP BD+C, and DBIA Professional.
 His credentials are exemplary and for this reason he is our Construction Qualifier.

-David's focus over the past 27 years has been in the design and installation of mechanical systems.
+David's focus over the past 31 years has been in the design and installation of mechanical systems with added emphasis in the electrical and instrumentation trades.
 He is responsible for the design-build and construction management work for the Company.
-He uses his knowledge and expertise for business and project development, sustainability, value engineering, estimating, design, start-up, test and balance and quality control on some of the most complex mechanical projects in the state.
+He uses his knowledge and expertise for business and project development, sustainability, value engineering, estimating, design, start-up, test and balance, commissioning and quality control on some of the most complex mechanical projects in the state.

 His management duties include estimating; developing, implementing, and maintaining CPM schedules; manpower, material and resource management to achieve schedule objectives; subcontractor coordination; management of office personnel and field supervision staff; trade coordination; and safety and quality control programs.